obsproject/rfcs/text/0039-service-overhaul.md

 Adding missing `get_properties2()` and `get_default2()` functions for service might be required.

-**For now all services shall be compatible with H264.
-Removing this limitation requires to rework of the Output settings UI which is plan for another RFC.**
+TODO: Add details about the new flag attribute

+**All services must at least be compatible with H264 because of how simple output mode is designed.**

+### `rtmp-services`

+Services provided by this plugin (`"rtmp_custom"`, `"rtmp_common"`) will be deprecated and completely unused in OBS Studio.

+Those are deprecated rather than completely removed to allow scripting and plugins to migrate if they happen to use them.

+Its service JSON will no longer be updated.

 ### `custom-service`

-This plugin is meant to provide a replacement for `rtmp_custom` type.
+This plugin is meant to provide a replacement for `"rtmp_custom"` type, `"custom_service"`.

 If OBS need to be heavily dependent to one service plugin, it shall be this one.